Click Here for Our Recommended Antivirus for Your Device

 After the Taisho era, it was widely taught in Japan.
 During the 1960s and 1970s, martial art movies made it popular all over the world.

-Karate is practiced as self-defense, sport, and a healthy workout.
-Karate develops flexibility, coordination, strength, aerobic fitness, and balance as a method of keeping healthy and fit.
+Karate is practiced as self-defense, a sport, and a healthy workout.
+Karate develops flexibility, coordination, strength, aerobic fitness, and balance to keep healthy and fit.

-Karate practices are divided into three major elements which are Kumita or sparring, kata or forms, and kihon or basics.
+Karate practices are divided into three major elements: Kumita or sparring, kata or forms, and kihon or basics.
 These three elements rely on each other and overlap constantly.

 The main goal of this martial art is to build a perfect character.
-It is believed that karate helps to develop the character and spiritual thinking of a person.
+It is believed that karate helps to develop a person’s character and spiritual thinking.

 Main Differences Between Taekwondo and Karate